Democratic Kampuchea: Evacuation of cities

-The deportations were one of the markers of the beginning of the Khmer Rouge rule.
-They demanded and then forced the people to leave the cities and live in the countryside.
+In deportations that became markers of the beginning of their rule, the Khmer Rouge demanded and then forced the people to leave the cities and live in the countryside.
 Phnom Penh—populated by 2.5 million people —was soon nearly empty.
 The roads out of the city were clogged with evacuees.
 Similar evacuations occurred throughout the nation.

-The conditions of the evacuation and the treatment of the people involved depended often on which military units and commanders were conducting the specific operations.
-Pol Pot's brother – Chhay, who worked as a Republican journalist in the capital – was reported to have died during the evacuation of Phnom Penh.
+The conditions of the evacuation and the treatment of the people involved often depended on which military units and commanders were conducting the specific operations.
+Pol Pot's brother, Saloth Chhay, who worked as a Republican journalist in the capital, was reported to have died during the evacuation of Phnom Penh.

 Even Phnom Penh's hospitals were emptied of their patients.
 The Khmer Rouge provided transportation for some of the aged and the disabled, and they set up stockpiles of food outside the city for the refugees; however, the supplies were inadequate to sustain the hundreds of thousands of people on the road.
 Even seriously injured hospital patients, many without any means of conveyance, were summarily forced to leave regardless of their condition.

 The foreign community, about 800 people, was quarantined in the French embassy compound, and by the end of the month the foreigners were taken by truck to the Thai border.
 Khmer women who were married to foreigners were allowed to accompany their husbands, but Khmer men were not permitted to leave with their foreign wives.

 Western historians claim that the motives were political, based on deep-rooted resentment of the cities.
 The Khmer Rouge was determined to turn the country into a nation of peasants in which the corruption and "parasitism" of city life would be completely uprooted.
 In addition, Pol Pot wanted to break up the "enemy spy organisations" that allegedly were based in the urban areas.
 Finally, it seems that Pol Pot and his hard-line associates on the CPK Political Bureau used the forced evacuations to gain control of the city's population and to weaken the position of their factional rivals within the communist party.